peakshift/ethereum-listener/README.md

 2. `cd event-listener`

-To run the Flask app:
+To run the script:
 1. `pipenv install`

 2. `server= "server url" pipenv run python app.py`
-  - eg. `server="http://localhost:8080" python app.py`
+  - eg. `server="http://localhost:8080" pipenv run python app.py`

 In these steps pipenv is installing the necessary dependencies for the project and automatically creates a virtual environment for the project.
 Any other dependencies that you may add would be automatically added to the Pipfile.